NickelAngeStudio/cfg_boost/README.md

 cargo add cfg_boost
 ```

-## Depedencies
+## Dependencies
-cfg_boost has no depedencies and only use stable features.
+cfg_boost has no dependencies and only use stable features.

 ## Question?
 See [cfg_boost wiki](https://github.com/NickelAngeStudio/cfg_boost/wiki), it contains a **LOT** of information.